 John Keats was an English poet who unfortunately died at the young age of 24.
 His poetry was constantly being attacked.
 He was known for his elaborate word choice and sensual imagery, which his publishers constantly had to ask him to edit.

 In his lengthy poem, The Eve of St. Agnes, Keats describes a young woman who is taking part in St. Agnes’ day, which as legend has it, a young virgin who takes part in certain rituals may dream of her future husband.
 Agnes is the patron saint of virgins.
-I love the way Keats describes the legend in stanza 6,
+I love the way Keats describes the legend in stanza 6, “…Young virgins might have visions of delight,

 And soft adorings from their loves receive,